Brexit-related instructions and customer bulletins will be published on this page.

 Remember first to make sure that your information is registered correctly at the Digital and Population Data Services Agency.
 The Finnish Immigration Service cannot register your other EU citizenship in your details before your citizenship information is registered correctly in the Population Information System.

 If you are not sure about whether you have registered your right of residence or not:

-- Send an email to [email protected].
-State your name, date of birth and your citizenship in your message.
-State also your customer number, if you have one.
-Please do not send any enquiries to personal email addresses.
+- send an email to the address [email protected] State your name, date of birth and citizenship in your message.
+Also state your customer number, if you have one.

 From 28 June to 30 July 2021, the customer service number is available Monday to Friday between 8.00 and 12.00.

 Processing of asylum applications

 The United Kingdom left the European Union on 1 February 2020, but the UK continues to apply the Dublin procedure until the end of 2020.

 You can read more about Brexit on the websites of other authorities: